Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 Engages Their Senses

 Children learn best when they engage all their senses.
 With gardening, they touch and feel the dirt, the flowers, and the seeds.
-They see the vibrant colors of the plants.
+They see the vibrant and bright colors of the plants.
 They also smell the scents of the flowers and hear the sounds made by vegetables as they’re harvested from the plants.

 Enhances Their Fine Motor Development